metayeti/YABS.js/HOWTO.md

 ---

-YABS.js by default will not invoke the preprocessor.
-The preprocessor will be invoked in one of the following two scenarios:
+YABS.js by default will not run the preprocessor when compiling sourcefiles.
+The preprocessor will be invoked in one of the following three scenarios:

-1. We run the build with a variable group which is defined in `build.json`, for example:
+1. We run the build with the variable group which is defined in `build.json`, for example:

 ```JSON
   "sources": [